saptaktakalkar/pluribus-ansible/README.md

-# pluribus-ansible

-##Ansible
-Ansible is an IT automation platform for configuration, management and orchestration of systems and applications.
-Pluribus Networks provides support for using Ansible to deploy, configure and manage devices running Netvisor Operating System.

-#Requirements:
+#Pluribus Networks - Ansible

+#Ansible
+ Ansible is an open source IT automation tool for configuration management, provisioning and application deployment.
+Ansible is agentless and does not require a software agent to be installed on the target nodes, it uses SSH for secured communication with the target nodes.
+The Pluribus Networks Ansible library provides support for using Ansible to deploy, configure and manage devices running Netvisor OS.
+This repository contains modules developed for Netvisor OS CLI to perform specific tasks on devices running Netvisor OS.
+These modules run CLI commands for installing Netvisor OS, configuring, retrieving information/device statistics, modifying configuration settings on the target nodes.

+#Getting started
+ Ansible by default manages machines over the SSH protocol.
+Ansible is installed on a control machine that manages one or more nodes.
+Managed nodes do not require any agent software.

+##Control Machine Requirements
+  The Ansible control machine requires the following software:
   - SSH
+  - Python 2.6 or later
+  - Ansible 1.8 or later release

+##Managed Node Requirements
+  The following software are requied on managed nodes:
+  - SSH for communication
- - Python 2.6 and above
+  - Python 2.6 or later
- - Ansible(1.8 and above) on the control machine

-#Modules:
+For a complete installation guide, please refer: [Ansible-Installation](https://docs.ansible.com/ansible/intro_installation.html)

+#Modules
+ Modules are library plugins that do the actual work.
+Modules get called and executed in playbook tasks.
+Modules are placed in ./library location.
+Modules return JSON format data.
+Documentation for each module can be accessed from the commandline using:
+ '''
+ ansible-doc <module>
+ '''

+ Pluribus Networks CLI modules:
  - [pn_show](ansible/library/pn_show.py): To execute CLI show commands
- - [pn_vlan](ansible/library/pn_vlan.py): To create/delete vlans
+ - [pn_vlan](ansible/library/pn_vlan.py): To create/delete/modify VLANs
- - [pn_vlag](ansible/library/pn_vlag.py): To create/delete vlags
+ - [pn_vlag](ansible/library/pn_vlag.py): To create/delete/modify VLAGs
- - [pn_cluster](ansible/library/pn_cluster.py): To create/delete clusters
+ - [pn_cluster](ansible/library/pn_cluster.py): To create/delete/modify Clusters

-#Sample Playbooks:
+ - [pn_trunk](): To create/delete/modify Trunks(LAGs)
+ - [pn_vrouter]() To create/delete/modify vRouters

+#Playbooks
+ Playbooks are Ansible's configuration, deployment and orchestration language.
+Playbooks are expressed in [YAML](https://docs.ansible.com/ansible/YAMLSyntax.html) format and have a minimum of syntax.
+Each playbook is composed of one or more plays.
+The goal of a play is to map a group of hosts to some well defined tasks.
+A task is basically a call to an Ansible Module.

+ Some example playbooks:

  - [pn_vlan_show.yml](ansible/examples/pn_vlan_show.yml)
  - [pn_vlan_stats_show.yml](ansible/examples/pn_vlan_stats_show.yml)
  - [pn_vlan_stats_settings_show.yml](ansible/examples/pn_vlan_stats_settings_show.yml)